bperez40/Automatic-Power-Box-Tester/README.md

 arduino-cli.exe upload -p {PORT-ARDUINO-IS-CONNECTED-TO} {PATH-TO-main.ino}

 This is probably pretty intuitive, but every time you change main.ino, you have to run the compile command and then the upload command.
-If you adjust one of the libraries in the lib folder, run the setup script again.
+If you adjust one of the libraries in the lib folder, run the setup script again (then compile and upload, yadda yadda yadda).

 If something here doesn't work, use your brain.
 Or Google.